hawx/mux/README.md

    })
    ```

-   Return a `405 Method Not Allowed` if no match found.
+   If no match return a `405 Method Not Allowed`.
+A default implementation of

-2. Default implementation of `OPTIONS` method.
+   the `OPTIONS` method will return an `Allow: ...` header listing the defined
+   methods.

-3. Route based on `ContentType` header:
+2. Route based on `ContentType` header:

    ``` golang
    http.Handle("/items", mux.ContentType{